Paliya: Types of memorial stones

 These memorials are associated with the royal families mostly.
-The females who died practicing Sati or Jauhar are commemorated with it.
+The women who died practicing Sati or Jauhar are commemorated with it.
 They are also associated with folklore and sometimes are worshiped as demigoddess.

 The memorials mostly depicts the right hand bent at 45 or 90 degrees in blessing gesture.
 Sometimes the memorials are depicted with hands and other symbols such as peacock and lotus.
 They are also depicted as the full figure of a woman giving blessings or in Namaskar position.
 The woman entering into the flames and having the body of his husband in her lap, the ritual of Sati practice, are depicted in some memorials.

 The example include the memorial of Surajkunwarba of Bhuchar Mori.
 They are found in Sindh region of Pakistan and Rajasthan state of India also.